se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 This agreement is drafted in English.
 Translations may be provided for convenience.
 In consumer markets where local-language versions are required by law for clarity and fairness, the local-language version controls to the extent required by applicable law; otherwise, the English version controls.

 **Contact:** TBD until market release

+Trademarks.
+TBD until market release is a trademark of Sergei Aleksandrovich Panfilov.
+All other trademarks are the property of their respective owners.